two doctor of clinical psychology graduate students in black cap and gowns take a photo at graduation

 PsyD Program Overview

 Become a highly-skilled licensed psychologist through Spalding University’s Doctor of Psychology in Clinical Psychology degree program.
 Among the first programs established in the country, Spalding’s PsyD program has been continuously accredited by the American Psychological Association (APA) since 1989.
-Our strong generalist program immerses students in a scholar-practitioner model that cultivates collaborative learning and evidence-based practices.
+Our strong generalist program and emphasis areas immerse students in a scholar-practitioner model that cultivates collaborative learning and evidence-based practices.
+Our overarching aim is to train psychologists who demonstrate a high level of professional integrity and a commitment to individual and collective well-being.

 • 120 credit hours